 With the number of non-hotel accommodations increasing, we’ve decided it’s high-time to round ’em up.
 Here’s 12 cheap alternatives to hotels to consider for your next holiday.

 It can’t be said enough – AirBNB has been a game changer for travel (.
 Whether you want your own apartment, a private room, or a hammock to snooze in, AirBNB offers a huge range of affordable options.
 If you’re two or more people, it’s often cheaper than a hostel dorm – a welcome reprieve when you just need some space.

 If you’d like a coupon code for AirBNB, just use our $25 USD credit here.
 If you already have an account, you can create a new one to apply the code!

 (Psst: want to learn how to rent out your own room, apartment, or spare couch on AirBNB?
 Check our how-to guide here!)

 2. Academic housing

 Visiting a city or town with a university?
-Check if the local college dorms rent out their rooms to travellers.
-Most commonly this is offered in the summer, term breaks, or weekends when dorm rooms may be vacant.
+Check if local college dorms rent out their rooms to travellers.
+Most commonly this is offered in summertime, term breaks, or weekends when dorm rooms may be vacant.